 Empowering students to take active roles in spanning new directions of engineering, technology, and science.

 Greetings!
-I am a third year chemical engineer from Fremont, CA, with a minor in applied math.
+I am a fourth year chemical engineer from Fremont, CA, with a minor in applied math.
 In addition to the ESC, I am very involved with the American Institute of Chemical Engineers.
 I spend much of my free time swing dancing.
 Things which I never turn down include wrestling, frisbee, the board game Pente, and vanilla flavored tea.
 If you ever see me around campus please introduce yourself.
 I love meeting new people.